 Author(s): Amir H. Hedjripour; David P. Callaghan; Tom E. Baldock

-Abstract: A one-dimensional lattice Boltzmann model is developed to solve the shallow water equations for steady and unsteady flows within both the subcritical and supercritical regimes.
-Previous work is extended through a generalized Galilean transformation applied to the standard scheme.
-The transformation yields a general asymmetric lattice Boltzmann model scheme which can successfully model a wide range of both subcritical and supercritical flow regimes, and enables implementation of the asymmetric model for practical purposes.
-In current work, a new set of equilibrium functions, boundary conditions and the external force weights are derived for the generalized transformed scheme.
-A new stability region is also defined, allowing selection of a lattice speed that maintains numerical stability for a wider range of sub- and supercritical flows and combinations of those flow conditions, compared to the previous scheme with fixed asymmetry.
-The model is validated against a range of benchmark cases in open-channel hydraulics that demonstrate the applicability of the new model.
+Abstract: A one-dimensional Lattice Boltzmann Model is developed to solve the shallow water equations for both subcritical and supercritical flow regimes.
+This addresses a major limitation of current models, which are limited to subcritical flow.
+A generalised Galilean transformation is applied to the standard scheme, which is equivalent to moving the standard scheme in a reference frame with constant (but not fixed) velocity.
+The transformation yields an asymmetric LBM scheme which can successfully model a wide range of both subcritical and supercritical flow regimes.
+A new set of equilibrium functions, boundary conditions and the external force weights are derived for the generalised transformed scheme.
+A new stability region is also defined, allowing selection of a lattice speed that maintains numerical stability for a wide range of sub-and supercritical flows and combinations of those flow conditions.
+The model is validated against a range of benchmark cases in open-channel hydraulics, including graduallyvaried and rapidly-varied flows and a dam break case on a horizontal frictionless bed.
+The results demonstrate the applicability of the new model.